Pencil Bookmark Tutorial

 9. Sew around the outside of the pencil using a ¼” seam allowance, leaving a 2½” opening along one side in the middle of the pencil body (yellow).

 10. Trim away the excess backing fabric, plus the excess fabric from the point and corners of the pencil.
-Be careful not to cut through your stitching lines.
+Be careful not to cut through your stitches.

 11. Turn the pencil right way out and press.